oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 			Each shape only supports certain configurable values.
 If the values that you provid are not valid for the specified `shape`, an error is returned.

 			For more information about customizing the resources that are allocated to a flexible shapes, see [Flexible Shapes](https://docs.cloud.oracle.com/iaas/Content/Compute/References/computeshapes.htm#flexible).
+			* `memory_in_gbs` - The total amount of memory available to the instance, in gigabytes.
 			* `ocpus` - The total number of OCPUs available to the instance.
 		* `source_details` -
 			* `boot_volume_id` - The OCID of the boot volume used to boot the instance.